BlogEnglishHow to Write a Persuasive Text: Structure, Techniques & Assessment Tips

 Call to actionThese usually appear in the conclusion, a call to action will make the reader continue to think about the arguments you have presented and point them in a direction if they would like to take real action.

-Looking for some extra help for your child with English?
+Looking for some extra help with English?

 We have an incredible team of English tutors and mentors!

-We’ve supported over 8,000 students over the last 11 years, and on average our students score mark improvements of over 20%!
+Looking for expert tutoring near you?
+Explore our tutoring locations to find high-quality tutoring services in your area, including NSW, VIC, and QLD.
+We’ve supported over 8,000 students over the last 11 years, and on average, our students score mark improvements of over 20%!

-To find out more and get started with an inspirational English tutor and mentor, get in touch today or give us a ring on 1300 267 888!
+To find out more and get started with an inspirational HSC English tutor and mentor, get in touch today or give us a ring on 1300 267 888!

 Tiffany Fong is currently completing a double degree in Media and Communications with Law at Macquarie University.
 She currently contributes to the university zine, Grapeshot where she enjoys writing feature articles, commentary on current affairs or whatever weird interest that has taken over her mind during that month.
 During her spare time, Tiffany enjoys reading, writing, taking care of her plants or cuddling with her two dogs.